Luis de Córdova y Córdova: General Director of the Spanish Navy

 At that time, Luis de Córdova was already 73 years old, and many French people believed that, although in the past he had been a good officer, he was already very old and his head was failing.
 But Floridablanca, in a letter to Aranda dated November 27, 1779, said that it seemed to him that "the old man is more encouraged and suffered than the young men of Brest", and added that none of his detractors had been able to advance, improve or rectify none of your action plans.
 Due to this, on February 7, 1780 he was appointed general director of the Navy.

-Cordova commanding the same combined squadron and over Cape Santa María, on August 9, 1780, with 27 ships under his command, captured a rich British convoy of 57 frigates loaded for the English army in North America and India, escorted by three War frigates that went to the Royal Navy of Spain with the names of Colón, Santa Balbina and Santa Paula.
-This logistical blow has remained the greatest ever suffered by the Royal Navy: he captured one of the largest and richest convoys ever to leave Portsmouth.
-Córdoba took 3,000 prisoners from the endowments that day, plus 1,800 soldiers from the royal companies of the East and West Indies, valuing the captured loot, merchandise and ammunition, at 1 million dollars.
-Despite the persecution that he was subjected to by the enemy naval forces, which constituted the most distant protection of the convoy, he managed to lead his prey to Cádiz, which had great echo in the press of the time and made him a hero of the moment.
+In the action of 9 August 1780, Córdova, commanding the same combined squadron, captured a British convoy of 55 merchant ships destined for British forces in North America and India and escorted by three warships near Cape Santa María.
+The warships went to the Spanish Navy with the names of Colón, Santa Balbina and Santa Paula.
+Córdoba took 3,000 sailors prisoner, plus 1,800 soldiers, valuing the captured loot at 1 million dollars.
+Despite the attacks that he was subjected to by British naval forces, which constituted the most distant protection of the convoy, he managed to lead his captured ships safely to Cádiz, which was lauded in the Spanish press and made him the hero in the eyes of the Spanish public.

-In the 1781 campaign, also in the English Channel, the squad suffered violent storms without experiencing setbacks and serious ills, thanks to the correct dispositions taken by General Córdova seconded by his Major General José de Mazarredo.
-In this campaign he also had the success of seizing another British convoy of 24 ships and taking it to Brest.
+In the 1781 campaign, also in the English Channel, his squadron suffered violent storms without experiencing setbacks and serious ills, thanks to the correct dispositions taken by General Córdova seconded by his Major General José de Mazarredo.
+In this campaign he also captured another British convoy of 24 ships and took it to Brest.
 In these navigations and battles, the good instruction of the Spanish crews stood out, as a result of the efforts of the major general, effectively seconded by Escaño, at the time the assistant of the majority.
-Before they were published, the effects of what was to later become the Ordinances of the Navy, the product of the laborious work and experience of these two eminent sailors, were beginning to be felt.
+Before they were published, the effects of what was to later become the Ordinances of the Navy, the product of the laborious work and experience of these two sailors, were beginning to be felt.